 Secondly, it simply preps you to sing the note without blowing out air.
 Hey, if you can get it while inhaling, you can get it the normal way (but without pushing all your air out).

 The singhalation will help in part, but you want to get some torso action happening too.
 Stand like you’re Superman.
 You should be so stable in your torso that no one can push you over.
 Don’t think of sucking in and getting smaller.
 Think about your back widening and getting taller.
-This posture will help your external intercostals work, and your diaphragm remain in a low position longer (keeping the air in your lungs).
+This posture will help your external intercostals work, and your diaphragm remains in a low position longer (keeping the air in your lungs).

 4. Whimper Like a Puppy